 For the third straight year, police officer suicides exceed all combined causes of line-of-duty deaths.

-In 2018, at least 159 officers died by suicide, nine percent more than the total number of line-of-duty deaths resulting from 15 other causes such as felonious assault, patrol vehicle accident, heart attack, duty-related illness.
+In 2018, at least 167 officers died by suicide, more than the total number of line-of-duty deaths resulting from 15 other causes such as felonious assault, patrol vehicle accident, heart attack, duty-related illness.

 “As tragic as these duty deaths are, the single greatest cause of death for law enforcement officers each year is suicide,” McGill added.

-California (12), Texas (12) and Florida/New York (10) had the highest number of officer suicides.
+California (14) and Texas (12) had the highest number of officer suicides.
 At least 12 officers killed themselves on duty—in their patrol car or at their agency.

 December was not an unusual month.
 Deaths by suicide exceeded all combined causes of duty death nearly every month in 2018.

 Nor was 2018 an unusual year.
-Last year, the number of officers dying by suicide was 159.
-In contrast, the total number of duty deaths in 2017 was 137—roughly half of those deaths were the result of felonious assault such as gunfire, vehicular assault, and the like.
+In 2017, the number of officers dying by suicide was 169.
+In contrast, the total number of duty deaths in 2017 was 174 — forty of those deaths we 9/11 related illness and roughly half of the remaining 137 of those deaths were the result of felonious assault such as gunfire, vehicular assault, and the like.

 Other causes included patrol vehicle accidents, heart attacks, duty-related illness, and others.